In 1994, Polish historian Stanisław M. Jankowski and I published a biography of Jan Karski (1914-2000).

 Spending time with Professor Karski before and after the book came out was one of the great privileges of my life.
 I came to know him well, learned much in his presence and had a lot of fun in his company.
 We enjoyed a close relationship in the last years of his life.

-Plans are underway to publish an updated edition of the book in 2014, coinciding with celebrations of the centennial of Karski’s birth.
+An updated edition of the book was published in June 2014, coinciding with celebrations of the centennial of Karski’s birth.

 More on the book and on Professor Karski:

 - Video excerpts from my 1996 interviews with Karski

 - Books citing Karski: How One Man Tried to Stop the Holocaust

 - Reviews of the book from the 1990s

 - National Public Radio obituary of Jan Karski, 15 July 2000